sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

 A second executer will be added in this step.
 It will take the output returned from `QueryDB` and forward it to the SAP Alert Notification Service.

-1. In the SAP Alert Notification Service, create a basic service key.
+1. In the SAP Alert Notification Service, create a basic service key named `BasicANSServiceKey`.
 The service key will provide the URL and credentials for the SAP Automation Pilot to send notifications to the SAP Alert Notification Service.

     ![Create an ANS service key](create-service-key.png)